epigen/GBMatch/README.md

 # GBMatch
-This repository contains code and metadata for the glioblastoma progression study (https://www.biorxiv.org/content/early/2017/08/09/173864).
+This repository contains code and metadata for the glioblastoma progression study (https://www.nature.com/articles/s41591-018-0156-x or https://www.biorxiv.org/content/early/2017/08/09/173864).
 The data analysis code in [src](src) relies on the processed data (methylation calls, PDR calls, statistics) being available in the directory structure produced by a data processing pipeline based on Pypiper (https://pypiper.readthedocs.io) and Looper (https://looper.readthedocs.io) as specified in the [project configuration file](metadata/GBMatch.yaml).
 It further relies on the [projectInit R package](https://github.com/databio/projectInit) to read the pipeline results into R for further analysis.
 Specifically an early version of this package was used: [project.init](https://github.com/databio/projectInit/releases/tag/v0.1).
 The scripts found in this repository are meant to be executed in order and produce the plots and tables